hitchdev/website/content/principles/code-quality/index.md

 title: Code quality principles
 ---

 Improved code quality is about reduced code maintenance costs.
+Code quality consideration is *not* a religious exercise, it is a budgeting exercise.

 All of the principles here are important but they ought to be applied on a cost/benefit basis.
 They are all trade offs.
 There is *sometimes* a right answer (when improving code quality incurs a very small cost, you should always do it).
 There is sometimes no right answer.